binste/basic_reproducibility_guide/1_Preparation/1_Programming_environment.md

 Jupyter notebooks support many more than just the previously mentioned languages, and you can do your analysis in Stata, Matlab, and dozens of other languages.
 Head over to [this list of all available languages in Jupyter](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels){:target="_blank"} to find out if yours is among them.

 ### Installation
-If you have followed the above installation instructions for Miniconda, you can simply type the following command intp your terminal to install Jupyter notebooks:
+If you have followed the above installation instructions for Miniconda, you can simply type the following command into your terminal to install Jupyter notebooks:
 ```bash
 conda install jupyter
 ```